seb5666/cnn_gaussian_process_uncertainty/README.md

 ![Example output for test image](figs/gp_test.png)

 ## Code
+<Warning>Warning: This code was produced for a project with a tight deadline and is therefore not cleaned up and could do with a lot of refactoring...</Warning>

 The entry point to train and evaluate this approach can be found in [GP_uncertainty_on_mnist.py](GP_uncertainty_on_mnist.py).
 The other contain code for visualization and for a more in depth analysis of the results.

 ## Results